mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_Desktop/Using_Github_Desktop.md

 ## Getting started

-{% include spoiler-start title="Initially importing our fork to Windows" %}
+{% include spoiler-start title="Initially importing your fork to Windows" %}

 ![The initial screen after completing installation.
 Your fork of the wiki will appear in the list (mine is circled here).](/assets/Meta/Creating_Editing_Pages/Using_Github_Desktop/Getting started - Importing your fork to Windows.png)

 ### Pulling your fork into Windows

 1. On the main screen there's a *Your respositories* list.
-Click your fork of the wiki (it will begin with your username, mine is cicled in the above screenshot) and then click the blue *Clone mgsvmodmdingwiki...* at the bottom-right.
+Click your fork of the wiki (it will begin with your username, mine is cicled in the above screenshot) and then click the blue *Clone mgsvmoddingwiki...* at the bottom-right.

 2. Following the import you'll get a screen asking how you're planning to use the fork.
 Just leave it on the default (*To contribute to the parent project*) and press Continue.